-On December 22, 1810, St. Tammany Parish was created by proclamation.
-Governor Claiborne never explained why he named the new parish St. Tammany.
+St. Tammany Parish was created by proclamation on Dec.
+22, 1810 by Gov. William Charles Cole Claiborne, who never explained why he named the new parish St. Tammany.

-The name is generally thought to have come from Tamanend, a Delaware Indian Chief, who is reputed to have been a great friend to the white man in the early days of the colonization of the East Coast.
+The name is generally thought to have come from Tamanend, a Delaware Indian Chief, reputed to have been a great friend to European settlers in the early days of the colonization of the East Coast.

 The title of Saint was purely honorary, although Tamanend was renowned for his goodness.

-The Causeway is the longest over water highway bridge in the world.
+The Lake Pontchartrain Causeway is considered the longest continuous bridge over water in the world.

 The northbound span extends 23.87 miles and the southbound 23.86 miles.